LedgerDomain/did-webplus/README.md

 The idea is:
 -   Each DID has an associated microledger of DID documents; each DID document references the hash of the previous DID document.
 The microledger is intended to be immutable and append-only, and provides a totally-ordered sequence of DID documents whose validity durations are non-overlapping.
 -   The first DID document in the microledger, called the root DID document, contains a Self-Addressing Identifier (SAID) which forms part of the DID itself, and therefore ties the DID to its root DID document, and prevents alterations to the root DID document.
 The root DID document has its "versionId" field set to 0, and its "prevDIDDocumentHash" field is omitted to indicate that there is no previous DID document.
+The root DID document also has a "said" field which is set to the same SAID as in the DID, but in non-root DID documents, the "said" field is the only self-addressing part of the DID document.
 Currently the SAID uses the BLAKE3_256 hash function, rendered as `"E" + base64url_no_pad(hash(said_digest))`, as specified in the [SAID spec](https://www.ietf.org/archive/id/draft-ssmith-said-03.html).
 -   Each DID document following the root DID document must obey strict constraints in order to provide the guarantees of the microledger.
 In particular:
-    -   The "prevDIDDocumentHash" field of DID document must be equal to the hash of the DID document immediately preceding it in the microledger.
-Currently this is the BLAKE3-256 hash of the document, rendered as `"E" + base64url_no_pad(hash)` (this is the same formatting as specified in the [SAID spec](https://www.ietf.org/archive/id/draft-ssmith-said-03.html), for consistency and to allow for the rendered hash to specify which hash function is used).
+    -   The "prevDIDDocumentSAID" field of DID document must be equal to the SAID field of the DID document immediately preceding it in the microledger.
     -   The "validFrom" field of a DID document must be later than that of the DID document immediately preceding it in the microledger.
     -   The "versionId" field of a DID document must be equal to 1 plus that of the DID document immediately preceding it in the microledger.
     -   Later development on the `did:webplus` DID method may add requirements about DID documents including signatures that prove the DID controller authored the update.
 -   Signatures produced by the DID controller must include the following query params in the DID fragment which specifies the signing key.
 The inclusion of these values makes commitments about the content of the microledger in data that is external to the `did:webplus` host, and therefore prevents certain modes of altering/forging DID document data.
 See https://www.w3.org/TR/did-core/#did-parameters for a definition of the query params.
     -   `version_id`: specifies the `versionId` value of the most recent DID document.
     -   `version_time`: specifies the `validFrom` timestamp of the most recent DID document (though the DID spec makes it unclear if this can be any time within the validity duration of the DID document).
-    -   `hl`: specifies the hash of the most recent DID document.
+    -   `hl`: specifies the SAID field value of the most recent DID document.
 This provides verifiable content integrity.

 ## Example 1 -- Microledger

 Root DID document:
 ```
 {
-    "id": "did:webplus:example.com:EAHf6EEBKQ5KCMHs5mDkJTJFPXozUiUJKTsoyXTFyNRP",
+    "id": "did:webplus:example.com:EN4mSHxoKO6Uq7NGr_Bx8UIluPIlg82XTQbYPH-7Ihze",
+    "said": "EN4mSHxoKO6Uq7NGr_Bx8UIluPIlg82XTQbYPH-7Ihze",
-    "validFrom": "2023-08-18T23:56:15.674525690Z",
+    "validFrom": "2023-08-30T10:30:53.717406807Z",
     "versionId": 0,
     "verificationMethod": [
         {
-            "id": "did:webplus:example.com:EAHf6EEBKQ5KCMHs5mDkJTJFPXozUiUJKTsoyXTFyNRP#key-1",
+            "id": "did:webplus:example.com:EN4mSHxoKO6Uq7NGr_Bx8UIluPIlg82XTQbYPH-7Ihze#key-1",
-            "type": "EcdsaSecp256k1VerificationKey2019",
+            "type": "JsonWebKey2020",
-            "controller": "did:webplus:example.com:EAHf6EEBKQ5KCMHs5mDkJTJFPXozUiUJKTsoyXTFyNRP",
+            "controller": "did:webplus:example.com:EN4mSHxoKO6Uq7NGr_Bx8UIluPIlg82XTQbYPH-7Ihze",
             "publicKeyJwk": {
-                "kid": "did:webplus:example.com:EAHf6EEBKQ5KCMHs5mDkJTJFPXozUiUJKTsoyXTFyNRP#key-1",
+                "kid": "did:webplus:example.com:EN4mSHxoKO6Uq7NGr_Bx8UIluPIlg82XTQbYPH-7Ihze#key-1",
                 "kty": "EC",
                 "crv": "secp256k1",
-                "x": "1pKM4zhV7FSGcfsrwDNA7pkYBxCEeLhxZuLLSedk2c0",
+                "x": "0h4EEkloDOUJKW1WiDl-VLxQsEIaiKWCdZ9MzuiV59s",
-                "y": "3jvUoto-2AemhXVgXabEa7n97jKEmZu8RDiBXFPML4E"
+                "y": "xzPBko1rZXAKfayRT1Os8mYctdsqP-ot7jTV_OEIuXw"
             }
         }
     ],